agenium-scale/boost.simd/doc/faq.md

 -------------------------------------------------

 There are several ways to measure the speed-up of your code.
-You may use the **Boost.SIMD** bench system to benchmark your code segment.
+You may use the **@projectname** bench system to benchmark your code segment.
 This allows you to measure the execution time of your code in cycles per element or in units of time.